-REPORTING PERIOD: JANUARY 1, 2017 - DECEMBER 31, 2017 YEAR 4 COLLIN HAZARDOUS MATERIAL SPILL RESPONSE ID-8 Responsible Authority Fire Marshal Appropriateness of BMP Yes No If No: Changes BMP DESCRIPTION The County has a HAZMAT truck and certified technicians for spill response and will continue their Spill Response Program throughout the County in unincorporated areas.
-Collin County also coordinates spill response with the City of Plano, who has a dedicated fire station that provides 24-hour, 7 days per week spill response.
-This BMP includes spill response at County facilities as well as within the unincorporated areas of the County.
-Proposed NOC Submitted ACTIVITIES PLANNED FOR NEXT REPORTING PERIOD Date Continue HAZMAT responsibilities in the County Measurable Goal Successfully Implemented? ☑ Yes ☐ No PROPOSED CHANGE None PROGRESS DURING CURRENT REPORTING PERIOD
+JAN REPORTING PERIOD: JARY 1, 2016 - DECEMBER 31, 2016 6 YEAR 3 COLLIN HAZAR DOUS MATERIAL SPILL RESPON NSE ID-8 BMP DESCRIPTION The County has a HAZMAT truck and certified technicians for spill response will continue their Spill Response Program throughout the Countinum theory also coordinates spill response with of Plano, who has a dedicated fire station that provides 24-hour, 7 days proposed Appropriateness of BMP Yes No If No: Changes Proposed NOC Submitted Date NOC Submitted Date COLITION The County has a HAZMAT truck and certified technicians for spill response with of Plano, who has a dedicated fire station that provides 24-hour, 7 days proposed areas of the County.
+ACTIVITIES PLANNED FOR NEXT REPORTING PERIOD • Continue HAZMAT responsibilities in the County Measurable Goal Successfully Implemented?
+PROPOSED CHANGE None · ⊠ Yes □ No PROGRESS DURING CURRENT REPORTING PERIOD The Fire Marshal's Office has reported that they did not respond to any hazmat related calls in 2016.
+Implementation A Activity Measurable Goal Con npletion Date responses